Ship of the line: Restorations and preservation

 The only original ship of the line remaining today is HMS Victory, preserved as a museum in Portsmouth to appear as she was while under Admiral Horatio Nelson at the Battle of Trafalgar in 1805.
 Although Victory has been in dry dock since the 1920s, she is still a fully commissioned warship in the Royal Navy and is the oldest commissioned warship in any navy worldwide.

-Regalskeppet Vasa sank in lake Mälaren in 1628 and was lost until 1956.
-She was then raised intact, in remarkably good condition, in 1961 and is presently on display at the Vasa Museum in Stockholm, Sweden.
-At the time she was the largest Swedish warship ever built.
-Today the Vasa Museum is the most visited museum in Sweden.